South Carolina Public Radio: News/talk service

-When the ETV Commission split its offerings into a two-channel network in 2001, WJWJ was the first to split off later that year.
+South Carolina Public Radio programming split into a 2-channel network in 2001 to provide more public radio choices to state listeners.
+WJWJ-FM was the first to split off later that year.
 Nearly all of its coverage area also receives classical music programming from WSVH in Savannah, and it offers at least grade B coverage to most of the Charleston area.
-WRJA came next later in 2001 since much of its coverage area overlaps WLTR.
-WHMC followed in late 2001, with WLJK joining in 2003.
+WRJA-FM came next later in 2001 since much of its coverage area overlaps WLTR.
+WHMC- FM followed in late 2001, with WLJK joining in 2003.

 On July 1, 2008, WNSC-FM joined the NPR News radio service.
 Then-SCETV president Moss Bresnahan told the Charlotte Observer that SCETV did not want to deny listeners on the South Carolina side of the Charlotte market access to SCETV's growing slate of local programming.
 The move left the Charlotte market without a jazz station of its own.
-Ironically, WNSC was the Charlotte area's first NPR station when it signed on in 1979; WFAE did not sign on until 1981.
-Presently, the only area of the state that does not receive grade B coverage from two NPR stations is WEPR's coverage area in the Upstate.
+WNSC-FM was the Charlotte area's first NPR station when it signed on in 1979 as WFAE did not sign on until 1981.
+Presently, the only area of the state that does not receive grade B overlap coverage from two NPR stations is WEPR's coverage area in the Upstate.
 Recently, ETV Radio added a simulcast of its all-news format on WSCI's second HD subcarrier in order to improve reception for that format in Charleston.

-Until the rebranding as ETV Radio, WJWJ, WSCI and WEPR aired occasional local programs from ETV's studios in Beaufort, Charleston and Greenville.
-Due to budget cuts and the creation of the two networks, all stations now are fed programming directly from Columbia, although ETV/South Carolina Public Radio maintains several local offices.